BoscoSuen/dynamoDB/README.md

-# Project Milestone 4: DynamoDB
+# CSE 224: DynamoDB

-This is the starter code for Module 4: DynamoDB.
 Before you get started, you will want to understand the following things
 - Vector clocks
 - Quorums